Doctors say COVID ‘vaccine shopping’ not likely even as more options become available

 LOUISVILLE, Ky.
 (WAVE) - After Pfizer and Moderna, more companies are working to secure approval for their COVID vaccine candidates.
 While waiting for a shot to become available might seem appealing, doctors say “vaccine shopping” is not an easy task and isn’t recommended.

-“It’s going to be limited; we think that there’s probably going to be a shortage of vaccine that goes on for a while, so getting a vaccine from a public health perspective, is more important than getting your particular favorite vaccine,” Floyd County, Indiana health officer Dr. Tom Harris said.
+“It’s going to be limited; we think that there’s probably going to be a shortage of vaccine that goes on for a while, so getting a vaccine from a public health perspective, is more important than getting your particular favorite vaccine,” Floyd County health officer Dr. Tom Harris said.

 Each vaccine has its inherent qualities, from efficacy and side effects to dosage and storage temperatures.
 Moreover, while Pfizer and Moderna use messenger RNA, Johnson & Johnson and AstraZeneca, which are still in clinical trials, use an inactive virus to teach your body to fight COVID-19.